Sinhika/SimpleOres2/README.md

 * <s>add chance of ingots, tools to appropriate treasure chests</s>
 * update or move the SimpleOres, etc. wiki - in progress.
 * add dusts for all ores.
-* add textures and ore generation for onyx ore in magma block, other nether blocks?
-(Basaltic onyx ore is just sadistic).
+* add textures and ore generation for onyx ore in magma block, basalt, other nether blocks?
+(Blackstone onyx ore is just sadistic).
 * fix copper buckets vis-a-vis fluids.
 When I make sense out of fluid containers.
 * added SimpleOres items to villager, trader trade menus.
 * Implement graphical configuration from the menu...when Forge re-implents it.